AaltoRSE/PyTestingExample/README.md

 ## The workflow script.

 The following is an adaption of the default python package workflow that will in addition to running the tests, also create code coverage information for a pull request to main.
+This workflow differs to the one mentioned in the lesson by testing against multiple python versions.
+This is beneficial for code that uses newer python features as it ensures backwards compatability to all tested versions.

 ```yml
 # This workflow will install Python dependencies, run tests and lint with a variety of Python versions